spencer-shadley/completed-class/lesson-plans/README.md

 - Refer to the Instructor Notes in the lesson plan and/or the associated time tracker for the range of activities to be covered in class.

-- Push any `Unsolved` activities to the class repo for today's lesson. **DO NOT** push `Solved` folders until the end of class.
+- Push any `Unsolved` activities to the class repo for today's lesson. **DO NOT** push `Solved` directorys until the end of class.

 - If you are at the beginning of the week (or unit for FT), be sure to include the student-facing Unit Overview.

 ### What NOT to Move into Class Repo

-**DO NOT** move anything in this folder, `02-Lesson-Plans` into the class repository.
+**DO NOT** move anything in this directory, `02-Lesson-Plans` into the class repository.
 This includes, but is not limited to, the following content:

 - Grading Rubrics